x4dr/Fen/alchemymagic.md

 When you *concentrate* look at *as many cards as you have levels in alchemical magic* before you draw, put them back on top of your deck in any order.

 ### Dedicating
-Means withholding the most powerful (player chooses on draws) card from your discard pile after casting, for as long as the dedication lasts.
+Means withholding the most powerful (player chooses on cast) card from your discard pile after casting, for as long as the dedication lasts.
 Put it on a separate pile.
-It **does not count against your hand size**, but prevents you from using it again after you meditate.
-When you stop the dedication (at will), you can medicate one card at a time back into the deck and the effect (usually) ends.
+This **does not count against your hand size**, but prevents you from using it again for as long as it remains dedicated.
+Dedicated cards can be taken back into the deck while meditating, one at a time, effects sustained by dedicated cards end when the card is taken back.

 ### Sustaining
 Is similar to dedication, but requires more effort and **counts against your hand size**.
-Lower it by 1 for each sustained effect for its desired duration.
+Lower it by 1 for each sustained effect for its duration.
+Sustaining can be dropped at will as a free action.

 ### Meditation
-Requires at least **one hour** in sufficient calmness with no other activity and shuffles all the cards from the discard pile into the deck.
+Requires at least **six hours** in sufficient calmness with no other activity and shuffles all the cards from the discard pile into the deck.
+One dedicated card may be taken back into the deck.

 # Alchemy